Policy on Responsible Care Activities

 Similar to fiscal 2016, Category 1 “Purchased goods and services” account for a large portion of CO2 emissions.
 In fiscal 2018 and onward, we will continue to calculate and disclose data on other categories and work to increase the accuracy of the data for categories disclosed on this occasion, as part of our ongoing efforts to reduce CO2 emissions across the entire supply chain.

 Conservation of Water Resources

 From fiscal 2015, we began surveying the regional watershed risk of all major plants in the Group (11 sites in Japan and 24 sites overseas).
-We identified the risks facing each of the regions in which the Group operates based on studies using the WRI Aqueduct* tool, and we compiled these risks into charts.
-The results indicate the risks of each plant remain unchanged from last year.
-Going forward, we will continue working to preserve water resource more effectively.
+In fiscal 2017, we made changes to risk levels based on the results of studies using the WRI Aqueduct*1 tool and the results of independent studies performed by each business site.
+We compiled the results into a table that contains the risks facing each of the regions in which the Group operates.
+Using these results, going forward we will continue working to preserve water resources more effectively.